Adopted February 22, 1992

 B. Categories of Honor Societies.
 General Honor Societies are classified by class standing; (1) General Upper Division, (2) General Lower Division, and (3) General Graduate.

 C. Election.
-Election to membership in General Upper Division Honor Societies shall be held not earlier than the fifth semester or the seventh quarter of the college course.
+Election to membership in General Upper Division Honor Societies shall be held not earlier than the completion of 50 percent of the total hours/credits required for the degree [e.g.; if a degree requires the completion of 120 credits/hours, the student must have completed 60 semester hours of credits/hours].
 Persons elected to membership in general Lower Division Honor Societies (1) shall have accumulated the number of credit hours used by the institution to designate full-time status with at least 12 hours in courses leading to the associate degree or (2) shall have accumulated at the close of any curricular period during the freshman year the number of credit hours used by the institution to designate full-time status.
 Persons elected to membership in General Graduate Honor Societies shall have accumulated the number of graduate credit hours used by the institution to designate one full-term equivalency for one academic term.

 A. Grade Eligibility.
 Specialized honor societies which elect persons actively interested in a specific field shall elect only those who have demonstrated superior scholarship in this field.
 Undergraduates who are elected shall rank not lower than the highest thirty-five percent of their class in general scholarship.
 The cumulative scholastic record of the student as interpreted by the institution where membership is to be conferred shall be the basis for computing scholastic eligibility for the purpose of classification in ranks.